dyt811/deeplabv3plus-keras/design_diary.md

 2019-10-21T210159EST
 I have been away for a while and losing momentum on this. :(

 We now have a models at least.
 Making shitty prediction but I should at least try to submit something.

+2019-10-22T214816EST
+Just completed the prediction IO to CSV in my current routine.
+Cross check of same images encoding decoding check resulted in different things...
+Fffffff...T This is very concerning as this means there is a bug in the encoder...

+2019-10-22T235150EST
+Further evaluation suggests there was 257 unites of displaycement, i.e. 1 column + 1 cell.
+Off by one in BOTH dimensions.
+This likely occurred early as the RLE encoding part is very precise and unlikely to be errored.